 6x Beginner's tips for the Lichtjesroute

 Like every year, 18 September marks the start of the Lichtjesroute.
-For 3 weeks, Eindhoven is beautifully lit up at night, by ornaments on a 22-kilometre route.
+For three weeks, Eindhoven is beautifully lit up at night, by ornaments on a 22-kilometer route.
 Is this your first time?
-Let’s get you started with some beginner’s tips!
+Let's get you started with some tips for beginners!

 A little bit of history

 The origin of the Lichtjesroute lies in the liberation of Eindhoven by the Allied Forces on 18 September 1944.
 In 1945, at the first commemoration of the liberation, a Party Lighting Committee was formed.
-The intention of the committee was to use light to enhance the celebration.
+The committee intended to use light to enhance the celebration.
 The people of Eindhoven were asked to help light up their homes.
-Because materials were scarce so soon after the war, a candle in front of the window was the most obvious choice.
+Because materials were scarce soon after the war, a candle was the most obvious choice to put in front of the window.
 Since then, the Lichtjesroute has slowly turned into the route we know today.

-After the annual Fakkeldefilé (torch light show), the lightbulbs are traditionally lit on 18 September and burn until the second Sunday of October (this year 13 October) at 10.30 pm.
-Burning hours are from 19:00 to 22:30 pm from Sunday to Thursday and from 19:00 to 23:30 pm on Friday and Saturday.
+After the annual Fakkeldefilé (torchlight show), which is only accessible online for the public this year, the lightbulbs are traditionally lit on 18 September and burn until the second Sunday of October (this year, 10 October) at 10.30 pm.
+Burning hours are from 19:00 to 22:30 from Sunday to Thursday and from 19:00 to 23:30 on Friday and Saturday.

 Districts and themes

 The Lichtjesroute runs for the most part through the districts of Stratum, Strijp, and Woensel.
 Various themes match the surroundings.
 For example, in Vaartbroek, you spot the constellations because the street names come from Greek and Roman mythology.
 In the White Village (Witte Dorp), red, white, and blue lights shine in the shape of a 'V,' which stands for peace and freedom (vrede and vrijheid in Dutch).
 This year, the Smurfs are back to adorn the well-known duck pond.